Professor Anne Green

 • Policy evaluation

 Most of Anne’s research is applied in nature.
-Funders have included Government Departments and agencies (the Department for Employment, the Department for Work and Pensions, the Home Office (Migration Advisory Committee), Foresight at the Government Office for Science, the UK Commission for Employment and Skills and the other national and sub-national agencies.
+Funders have included various Government Departments and agencies and other national and sub-national agencies.
 Internationally, Anne’s research has been funded by the OECD and the European Commission.

 Anne has contributed to evaluations of welfare-to-work programmes and area-based initiatives and led the national evaluation of the City Strategy initiative.
 In 2016 she led a study on inclusive growth for the Joseph Rowntree Foundation focusing on international cities.
 She has also undertaken research funded by the Joseph Rowntree Foundation on linking people in poverty to jobs, low pay and progression, what labour market projections mean for different ethnic groups, and on young people and place attachment.
-A recent Economic and Social Research Council project was concerned with ‘Harnessing Growth Sectors for Poverty Reduction’.
-‘Other recent and current research projects focus on local skills strategies and on productivity and low-pay.’
+She has worked on projects concerned with harnessing growth sectors for poverty reduction, local skills strategies, productivity and low pay, and changing economic geographies.
+Currently she is a Co-Investigator on the UKRI-funded Local Policy Innovation Partnership Hub.

 Teaching